Ten ways to make a product great

 1. Absorb complexity on behalf of users

-The internet’s a complicated place and most websites don’t make it any better.
+The internet’s a complicated place and most sites don’t make it any better.
 First and foremost, products should strive to be user-centric.
 Your job as a creator is to engineer simplicity in an otherwise complex system, to leverage technology to reduce the cognitive burden of accomplishing whatever task your user is trying to accomplish (for which using the thing you built is just a necessary step along the way).
 Every time you add a toggle, dropdown, or text box, you’re pushing complexity on your users, and you’re adding another decision that they wouldn’t have to make if they didn’t use your product.
 Software should be hard to build and easy to use, not the other way around.

 Example: When a GitHub Pages build fails, we have access to all sorts of diagnostic information: what permissions did the requesting user have, what version of each dependency were we using, when did the build process stop, what’s the backtrace of the exception, it goes on.
 Instead of throwing the raw build output at the user and telling them to figure it out, we detect the underlying cause, if we can, and provide them with a short, but descriptive failure message, with links to the relevant documentation.